USCGC Ida Lewis: Construction

+The buoy deck has 1335 sqft of working area.
+A crane with a boom 42 ft long lifts buoys and their mooring anchors onto the deck.
+The crane can lift up to 20000 lb.

+The ships' fresh water tanks can hold 7,339 gallons.
+They also have three ballast tanks that can be filled to maintain their trim, and tanks for oily waste water, sewage, gray water, new lubrication oil, and waste oil.Accommodations were designed for mixed gender crews from the start.
+Crew size and composition has varied over the years.
+When she was commissioned in 1997, she had a crew of 18, commanded by a Chief Warrant Officer.
+The crew of Keeper-class ships has grown to 2 officers and 22 enlisted personnel.

+Ida Lewis, as all Keeper-class ships, has a strengthened "ice belt" along the waterline so that she can work on aids to navigation in ice-infested waters.
+Not only is the hull plating in the ice belt thicker than the rest of the hull, but framing members are closer together in areas that experience greater loads when working in ice.
+Higher grades of steel were used for hull plating in the ice belt to prevent cracking in cold temperatures.
+Her bow is sloped so that rather than smashing into ice, she ride up over it and break it with the weight of the ship.
+Ida Lewis is capable of breaking flat, 9-inch thick ice at 3 knots.

+The ship carries a cutter boat on davits.
+She was originally equipped with a CB-M boat which was replaced in the mid-2010s with a CB-ATON-M boat.
+This was built by Metal Shark Aluminum Boats and was estimated to cost $210,000.
+The boat is 18 ft long and are equipped with a Mercury Marine inboard/outboard diesel engine.

 The ship's namesake is Ida Lewis, keeper of the Lime Rock lighthouse.
 She saved the lives of 24 people over her career at the lighthouse, the first at the age of 16.
 She served until her death at the age of 69.

 Operational history

 After her launch and sea trials, Ida Lewis sailed down the Great Lakes and Saint Lawrence Seaway to reach her homeport of Newport in the fall of 1996.
 She was commissioned there on April 12, 1997.
 The ship is based at Naval Station Newport.

 Ida Lewis primary mission is to maintain 374 fixed and floating aids to navigation from Long Island Sound, New York to Cape Cod, Massachusetts.
 The ship also supports search and rescue, and security missions.
 The ship was called upon for ice-breaking duty in Narragansett Bay in 2015.Ida Lewis participated in the 2008 New York City Fleet Week observance.